chandeldhruvsingh/NLToCypher/README.md

-# NLToSPARQL
+# NLToCypher
-A Framework for Complex Natural Language to SPARQL Translation Using Large Pre-trained Language Models and Policy-Based Reinforcement Learning
+A Framework for Complex Natural Language to Cypher Translation Using Large Fine Tuned LLM and Reinforcement Learning